 After the gallery we crawled into 100 meters of tunnels, a slither of the 200+ kilometers of network that the Viet Cong used to crawl through and ambush Americans during the War.
 The tunnels were very hot and sticky, and extremely narrow, despite them being artificially widened to accommodate the growing obesity rate of western tourists (and also because the Vietnamese are naturally smaller and slimmer than Europeans, that’s why the Americans had difficulty using the tunnels against them even back then).
 The tunnels bordered on being claustrophobic at times, because you went down single-file.
 There was a line of people in front and a line of people behind.
 And if somebody held the queue up in front of you, you were left in the dry heat, almost panicking and wanting to get out.
 When I re-emerged above ground, I was dripping with sweat.

-AMC (ABC?)
-Bakery to the rescue!
-A pizza and garlic bread for breakfast and we’re waiting at Panda Tours again for our coach to the Mekong Delta.
+There’s no time for a proper breakfast so we had to make do with pizza and garlic bread from a bakery on our street while we waited for our coach with Panda Tours again, this time taking us to the Mekong Delta.
 We befriend two Dutch girls, and a Canadian couple – the second group of Canadians from Edmonton, Alberta that I’ve met on this trip.
 As the coach rolls off the tour guide tells us it will take three hours to reach the Delta instead of the one-and-a-half hours advertised.
 It’s like we’re in Laos all over again.
 This prompts an English couple to abandon the trip.
 The tour guide then tells us our arrival home could be 9pm, and not 6pm.
 We have no deadline, no train to catch, so we aren’t too troubled by the news.
 We’re actually used to this sort of deception.
 The actual journey takes about two hours with a stop-off at a temple with a big Buddha.
 As we reach the Delta we are ushered on to a boat and set sail to a place called Unicorn Island.
 There is a bee farm here.
 The guide makes Soph stick her finger in a sheet removed from one of the hives, unsurprisingly it is covered in bees.
 We both try the honey and also some honey tea, both freshly vomited from the bees we’d just tip-toed around.
 Then we take turns holding a snake.
 After that we island hop to Turtle Island, where the guide breaks open a coconut for us to drink its milk.
 We tried some sweets that they apparently make from the primary ingredients of the coconut.
 Not even one mention of the turtles.
 The third island we hop to, we are provided with a cold and banal lunch.
 After that we walk across a bridge, to find crocodiles below in the water.
-(For some reason I didn’t write down the name of this island, but I imagine it was ludicrous and had nothing to do with the content of the place.)
+[For some reason I didn’t write down the name of this island, but I imagine it was ludicrous and had nothing to do with the content of the place.]
 The idea was to go on a bike ride of the island but Sophie’s brakes don’t work, so we turn back.
 We purchase some raw meat on a sort of stick-with-string, something like the first fishing rod ever invented, and use it to torment the crocodiles before one of them finally clamps their jaws down on it.